 Employer contributions are based each year on an independent actuarial valuation with METRO, the Plan sponsor, funding 100 percent of the requirement.
-Contribution requirements are established at the beginning of each year and is based on the prior year financial, actuarial and demographic performance.
-Contributions for 2020 decreased compared to 2019 while 2019 was increased compared to 2018.
+Contribution requirements are established at the beginning of each year and is based on the prior year financial, actuarial, and demographic performance.
+Contributions have decreased in 2021 and 2020 and increased in 2019.